FrankLaVigne/SessionDownloaderLegacy/README.md

 In 2015, I updated it to download the sessions from Build 2015.
 In 2016, I added parameters to make it grab all items on Channel9 with an Event RSS feed.
 In 2018, I encountered some issues: first with the RSS feed then with some other oddities stemming from the previous approach, which had more or less in place since 2009.

+## Future Plans
+Right now, the downloader only downloads one file at a time.
+I could fix that and add a parameter to set the number of simulaneous downloads.
+However, I've not made this a priority as I don't want to have users inadvertently taking down Channel9's servers by downloading everything all at once.

+Additionally, it's a CLI to keep the code simple.
+There's no fancy GUI and no plans to add one.
+If you feel the burning desire to build one, then by all means, fork the repo and make it happen. :)

 ## Thanks
 At this time, I'd like to thank those who contributed code to make the downloader better!

 # Instructions